- September 11, 2015

 - It's a relaxing and casual platformer that is easy to pick up and play, suitable for both casual gamers and those looking for a simple challenge.

-- The jumping mechanics can feel sluggish and unresponsive at times, leading to frustrating gameplay, especially during boss fights.
+- The jumping mechanics can feel sluggish and unresponsive, particularly during boss fights, leading to frustrating gameplay experiences.

-- Some levels have inconsistent interactions with platforms, which can disrupt collectible runs and lead to unnecessary deaths.
+- Some levels have inconsistent platform interactions, which can hinder collectible runs and lead to unnecessary deaths.

 “The casual and simplistic one-button nature of the gameplay demands a gamepad, as this kind of experience is hard to justify as a sit-down PC entertainment experience and is way more suited for the couch.”